-Considered the “Center of Hospitality,” the Orange County Convention Center is the second-largest convention facility in America, offering 2.1 million square feet of exhibition space and 480,000 square feet of flexible function space.
-It's located just 15 minutes from the Orlando International Airport, and was recently rated the No. 1 meeting facility in the country by Business Review USA.
+Considered the “Center of Hospitality,” the OCCC is the second-largest convention facility in America, offering 2.1 million square feet of exhibition space and 480,000 square feet of flexible function space.
+Located just 15 minutes from Orlando International Airport (MCO), it was rated the No. 1 meeting facility in the country by Business Review USA.

-Four properties with over 5,200 rooms provide direct access to the convention center via pedestrian walkways or covered walking bridges.
-There are nearly 7,500 rooms within a one-mile radius of the Orange County Convention Center.
-Widen that radius to just two miles, and the options expand to 40 hotels and 17,000 sleeping rooms.
+Four properties with over 5,200 rooms provide direct access to the center via pedestrian walkways or covered walking bridges.
+There are nearly 7,500 rooms within a 1-mile radius of the OCCC.
+Widen that radius to just 2 miles, and the options expand to 42 hotels and 17,000 sleeping rooms.

-Just down the road from the convention center, the ICON Orlando 360 includes more than 75 shops, restaurants and attractions, including a Madame Tussauds wax attraction and a Sea Life Aquarium.
-The focal point of the project is the 400-foot-tall observation wheel, which rewards visitors with a spectacular view of Orlando’s unique skyline.
+Just down the road from the convention center, ICON Park includes more than 75 shops, restaurants and attractions, including the Orlando StarFlyer, Madame Tussauds Orlando wax museum and SEA LIFE Orlando Aquarium.
+The focal point of the project is the 400-foot-tall observation wheel known appropriately as The Wheel, which rewards visitors with a spectacular view of Orlando’s unique skyline.

-However, the OCCC’s greatest innovation recycles one of Orlando’s most prized assets - the sun.
+However, the OCCC’s greatest innovation recycles one of Orlando’s most prized assets: the sun.
 The center added a one-megawatt rooftop photovoltaic system and generates enough juice to power 100 average-size homes annually.
-The convention center is also the largest center in the world to have received LEED Gold EBOM certification, which was just awarded to the center in 2013.
+The OCCC is also the largest center in the world to have received LEED Gold EBOM certification, which was awarded in 2013.